 • Medical Evidence: Provide medical records showing how service contributed to the aggravation.

-C&P Exams for Costochondritis
+The C&P Exam for Costochondritis

 To establish service connection for costochondritis, you will need to provide compelling evidence, including medical documentation.
 The VA may require a Compensation & Pension (C&P) exam as part of the process.